How is Reporter powered?

 • Outdoor projects that require high-power sensors

-The adapter plug is IP22, meaning that it cannot be used outside or in otherwise humid or moist environments.
+The charger plug is IP22, meaning that it cannot be used outside or in otherwise humid or moist environments.
 This means that even if you have an IP44 socket on your outside wall, you cannot use this socket to charge or power your Reporter.
-The same goes for measuring on a construction site or research site: you cannot plug the power adapter into an ‘open’ distribution box.
+The same goes for measuring on a construction site or research site: you cannot plug the power changer into an ‘open’ distribution box.

 Crodeon adapter plug for charging Reporter